SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/network.md

 ### Setting network configuration

-If the device contains the *c8y_Network* operation in its *c8y_SupportedOperations* users may also update a device's network configuration in this tab.
+If the device contains the *c8y_Network* operation in its *c8y_SupportedOperations* users may also update a device's network configuration in the **Network** tab.
 Changed configuration is sent as *c8y_Network* operation with a very similar fragment as also present in the device managed object.
 The *c8y_Network* fragment within this operation may contain one or more of its nested fragments.

 <table>
 <tbody>